 Instead, Leslie’s book was written for her compatriots, no matter their class status.
 “The receipts in this little book are,” she wrote in the preface, “in every sense of the word, American.”

 Seventy-five Receipts went on to become the most popular US cookbook of the century, eventually selling more than 150,000 copies.
 And its author, who became known as “Miss Leslie,” translated that success into additional cookbooks, a series of novels, and a set of anthologies with contributions from Edgar Allan Poe, Henry Wadsworth Longfellow and Ralph Waldo Emerson.

 But lost in the shuffle was the fact that Leslie was the first person to publish a recipe for “cupcakes.”

-While Leslie’s original cupcake recipe finishes with the instruction to pour the batter into “small tins,” there’s no indication she was suggesting individual portions.
+Leslie’s original cupcake recipe finishes with the instruction to pour the batter into “small tins,” although there’s no clear indication she was suggesting individual portions.

-Petite, personal-size teacakes had been common in England as far back as the early 1700s, baked in ceramic ramekins or actual tea cups.
+Personal-size teacakes were common in England as far back as the early 1700s, baked in ceramic ramekins or actual tea cups.
 A variety called “Queen Cakes” — which Leslie included in Seventy-five Receipts, with the suggestion to bake them in “about two dozen little tins, or more” — also called for icing spread over the top.

-As it happens, Leslie also helped popularize another characteristic of the sweets Sex and the City helped make a national obsession: Paper liners.
-Her cookbook contains several suggestions to line baking tins with buttered paper to keep cake from sticking to the sides.
+Leslie also helped popularize another characteristic of the sweets: paper liners.
+Her cookbook contained several suggestions to line baking tins with buttered paper to keep cake from sticking to the sides.